Spiralling energy costs have forced many suppliers to remove their tariffs What this means for you:

 All of E’s tariffs are prepayment.
 You’ll need to top-up a meter with money before you receive gas and electricity.
 You can top-up online, via E’s mobile app or at a Paypoint.
 Prepayment tariffs can work out to be more expensive than other options, like direct debit.
 That’s why you should do energy comparison and consider whether E is right for you.
 All E customers are entitled to emergency credit.
 This is as well as ‘friendly credit’ hours, which guarantees you won’t lose electricity during evenings, weekends and bank holidays.

 In March 2021, E didn't have any fixed rate tariffs available, but it has offered them in the past.
-Fixed tariffs have a set price for gas and electricity.
+Fixed tariffs have a set price for each unit of gas and electricity.
 This will protect you if E’s wholesale prices go up, but you won’t benefit if they go down either.

 If you're already on an E fixed rate, you may be moved to a standard variable tariff when the fixed rate deal ends.
 Make sure you shop around for a better deal before this happens.

 E’s SVTs are known as ‘Easy’ tariffs.
 You can choose to pay monthly when you receive a bill, or set up a monthly direct debit for cheaper rates.
-Comparing tariffs from suppliers can help you to get a better deal.
+Comparing tariffs from suppliers can help you to get a better deal as well.

 Want to switch to an E tariff?
 Make sure you compare energy tariffs first to check whether you might get a better deal with another provider.